 7. Can I travel abroad with my green card?

-For more detailed guidance on travel restrictions and maintaining permanent resident status, visit our comprehensive immigration resources.
+Understanding these nuances is vital for lawful permanent residents who wish to travel abroad without jeopardizing their status.
+For more detailed guidance on travel restrictions, maintaining permanent resident status, and related immigration matters, visit our comprehensive immigration resources.

 8. How long can I stay outside the U.S. with a green card?

-- Apply for a re-entry permit if you anticipate being abroad for more than six months but less than two years.
+- Apply for a re-entry permit well in advance if you expect to be outside the U.S. for more than six months but less than two years.
+This document is your best safeguard against losing residency due to prolonged absence.

-- Maintain strong ties to the U.S., such as filing taxes, keeping a U.S. address, and retaining employment or family connections.
+- Maintain strong connections to the U.S. by continuing to file federal and state taxes as a resident, keeping a permanent U.S. address, and preserving employment or family relationships that demonstrate your intent to return.

 9. When should I renew my green card?